 \section{Experimental Evaluation}

-We assess the effectiveness of our proposed method, Latent Feature Alignment (\textit{LFA}), in identifying semantically meaningful and potentially biased subpopulations within face recognition datasets.
-Our evaluation focuses on three key aspects: (1) the semantic coherence of discovered clusters, (2) the interpretability of latent feature directions, and (3) the relationship between discovered groups and recognition performance bias.
-We conduct experiments on two widely-used face datasets: Racial Faces in the Wild (RFW) \citep{wang2019racial} and CelebA \citep{liu2015faceattributes}, and evaluate four state-of-the-art face recognition models.
+We assess the effectiveness of our proposed method, LatentAlign, in identifying semantically meaningful and potentially biased subpopulations.
+Our evaluation focuses on three key aspects: (1) the interpretability of latent feature directions, (2) the semantic coherence of the discovered groups, and (3) the relationship between the discovered groups and performance bias.